bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android49+iOS Safari10+Chrome for Android54+Android WebView54+Samsung Internet6.0+Opera Mobile41+

-[DocumentFragment/prepend](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment/prepend "The DocumentFragment.prepend() method inserts a set of Node objects or DOMString objects before the first child of the document fragment.
-DOMString objects are inserted as equivalent Text nodes.")
+[DocumentFragment/prepend](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment/prepend 'The DocumentFragment.prepend() method inserts a set of Node objects or DOMString objects before the first child of the document fragment.
+DOMString objects are inserted as equivalent Text nodes.')

 In all current engines.